Pendramon/Toshinou-Community/README.md

-This is my version of https://github.com/freshstudio/Toshinou Although no bans have been issued yet, <b>use at your own risk!!!</b>
+This is my version of https://github.com/freshstudio/Toshinou <br>
+Although no bans have been issued yet, <b>use at your own risk!!!</b> <br>
 <b>I am not responsible if you get banned!</b>

 <b>To-Do</b>: